-Most listings are in the $30's per square foot per year.
-The Laguna Hills submarket is seeing a decrease in rates.
-In the last 3 months, the median rate decreased $12 per sqft per year.
-That's a 27% decrease in rent.
+The typical asking rate per listing is in the $40's per square foot per year.
+The Laguna Hills region is going through a a rise in rates.
+In the last 3 months, the median rate rose $4 per sqft per year.
+That's a 9% rise in rent.

-Compared to the rest of the Metropolitan Los Angeles market, the Laguna Hills submarket has less expensive rates, so you should have no trouble finding a great deal in this depreciated submarket.
+Compared to the rest of the Metropolitan Los Angeles market, the Laguna Hills submarket has greater rates, and you'll need to pay a premium to be in this hot region.

-In the last 90 days, 21 listings have come on the market, which means new listings might be going fast.
+In the last 90 days, 26 listings have been made available, which means new availabilities might be leasing quickly.
 You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+About 4% of the office spaces in the Laguna Hills are subleases, so you will probably have to consider a longer term lease.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.